 The purpose of this article is to provide businesses with the awareness, knowledge, and insight to reassure and impart confidence in claiming R&D Tax Credits in the current climate of reform.

-If you, like many stakeholders in business, are feeling uncertain about whether changes impact your ongoing ability to claim, what the increased risk of an enquiry means and who to trust to assist you with the process of claim compilation, hopefully this has empowered you to claim R&D Tax Credits with confidence.
+If you, like many stakeholders in business, are feeling uncertain about whether changes impact your ongoing ability to claim, what the increased risk of an enquiry means and who to trust to assist you with the process of claim compilation, hopefully this and the related articles in this series will empower you to claim R&D Tax Credits with confidence.

 Working with a specialist R&D tax adviser